Why do dogs chase cyclists? How to respond to this kind of threat?

 Dogs chasing cyclists

 Cycling is a great outdoor activity that keeps you in shape.
 However, it can be difficult to enjoy your trip if an overly eager dog is chasing you.
-It can be deadly in addition to intimidating and stressful.Dogs chasing cyclists can be a common experience for many riders, especially in areas where cycling is not as prevalent.
-I have personally faced it riding 4 am in the morning where out of 20 dogs, a few would chase and be followed by other dogs barking all over the place.
+It can be deadly in addition to intimidating and stressful.
+Dog Chase Cyclists scenarios can be a common experience for many riders, especially in areas where cycling is not as prevalent.
+I have personally faced it riding at 4 am, where out of 20 dogs, a few would chase and be followed by other dogs barking all over the place.

-I believe this experience is common to you as well as we live in a society where cycling is not that common.
+I believe this experience is common to you as well, as we live in a society where cycling is not that common.
 But before we proceed with what to do when dogs chase cyclists while riding, let’s understand dog psychology.

-In my experience dogs consider cyclists with helmets and unusual clothing as alien and a threat.
+In my experience, dogs consider cyclists with helmets and unusual clothing as alien and a threat.
 Their first instinct makes them bark at us and then reduce the chances of danger from their zone.

 Be calm